 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Burnside is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, New Burnside is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in New Burnside who work in sales jobs (20.59%), teaching (17.65%), and management occupations (14.71%).

-New Burnside is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, New Burnside is a great place for families with children to consider.
+First of all, many other families with children live here, making New Burnside a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, New Burnside has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Burnside’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 New Burnside has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 New Burnside has few renters and college students.
 But the biggest reason it is quieter in New Burnside than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, New Burnside may be for you.

-The education level of New Burnside citizens is a little higher than the average for US cities and towns: 22.02% of adults in New Burnside have at least a bachelor's degree.
+The citizens of New Burnside are slightly better educated than the national average of 21.84% for all cities and towns, with 22.02% of adults in New Burnside having a bachelor's degree or advanced degree.

 The per capita income in New Burnside in 2022 was $23,738, which is low income relative to Illinois and the nation.
 This equates to an annual income of $94,952 for a family of four.
 However, New Burnside contains both very wealthy and poor people as well.